ArtRegistryConsortium/arc-creator-core-solidity/README.md

 function transferOwnership(uint256 newArtistIdentityId) external;
 function assignPartialEditor(uint256 tokenId, uint256 editorIdentityId) external;
 function removePartialEditor(uint256 tokenId, uint256 editorIdentityId) external;
+function transferFrom(address from, address to, uint256 tokenId) public override(ERC721Upgradeable, IERC721);
+function safeTransferFrom(address from, address to, uint256 tokenId, bytes memory data) public virtual override(ERC721Upgradeable, IERC721);
 ```

 **Optimization Notes:**
 - Authorization logic has been moved to the AuthorizationLib library
 - Validation logic has been moved to the ValidationLib library
 - This reduces the contract size by approximately 1KB (4.31% of the size limit)

+**Transfer Functionality:**
+- ART NFTs can be transferred by both the token owner and users with the FULL_ADMIN_ROLE
+- Standard ERC721 authorization applies for token owners (owner, approved address, or operator)
+- FULL_ADMIN_ROLE can transfer any token regardless of ownership
+- All transfers emit the standard Transfer event for compatibility with marketplaces and wallets

 ### ART Token (ERC721)